SymfonyCasts/symfony7/sfcasts/dql-query-builder-find.md

 > Starship not found.

-Ahh, our `StarshipController::show()` action is still using the old `StarshipRepository`.
+Ahh, our `StarshipController::show()` action is still using the old `StarshipRepository` with the hardcoded data.
 We need to fix that!

 Open `src/Controller/StarshipController.php` and find the `show()` method.
+Since we need to query for data, replace
-Replace `StarshipRepository $repository` with `EntityManagerInterface $em`.
-Because we're fetching a single entity by its ID, instead of using DQL, we can use `EntityManagerInterface::find()`.
+`StarshipRepository $repository` with `EntityManagerInterface $em`.
+In this case, the query is so simple there's a shortcut method.

-Replace this with `$ship = $em->find(Starship::class, $id)`.
+Say `$ship = $em->find(Starship::class, $id)`.
-Again, be sure to import the `Starship` class from `App\Entity`.
-The first argument of `find()` is the entity class, so Doctrine knows what entity we want to fetch, and the second is the ID.
+The first argument of `find()` is the entity class want to fetch, and the second is the ID.
-Leave the rest of the method as is.
+Easy!

 Back to the app and... refresh.
 It works!
 Look at the web debug toolbar - a single query was run to fetch the starship.

-We are done with our old `Model` directory.
-Well, almost, the `StarshipStatusEnum` is still needed so move it to the `Entity` directory.
+We're done with our old `Model/` directory.
+Well, almost, the `StarshipStatusEnum` is still needed so move it to `Entity/` to keep things organized.
 PhpStorm will handle all the renaming.
 Now, delete `src\Model` and celebrate!
 I *love* deleting unused code!

-Next, we're going to check out entity repositories as a way to move Doctrine-specific querying logic out of our controllers.
-This will keep our controllers nice and lean!
+Next up!
+Let's check out entity repositories as a way to move querying logic out of our controllers and organized.